bitnami/charts/bitnami/wordpress/README.md

 Note also if you disable MariaDB per above you MUST supply values for the `externalDatabase` connection.

+In case the database already contains data from a previous WordPress installation, you need to set the `wordpressSkipInstall` parameter to _true_.
+Otherwise, the container would execute the installation wizard and could modify the existing data in the database.
+This parameter force the container to not execute the WordPress installation wizard.
+This is necessary in case you use a database that already has WordPress data [+info](https://github.com/bitnami/bitnami-docker-wordpress#connect-wordpress-docker-container-to-an-existing-database).

 ### Ingress

 This chart provides support for ingress resources.
 If you have an ingress controller installed on your cluster, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) you can utilize the ingress controller to serve your WordPress application.